 Does someone from an online marketplace want you to pay by Zelle or Venmo before they’ll give you the item?
 Would they like you to pay them in gift cards or prepaid debit cards instead of cash?

 If so, they’re probably a scammer and their offer is a hoax.
-If you’re not making a transaction through an established site like eBay, Etsy or Amazon, only pay in cash and only pay in person.
-This is the surest way to make sure you’re not being scammed.
+If you’re not making a transaction through an established site like eBay, Etsy or Amazon, protect yourself from scammers by only paying in cash and only paying in person.

 Step 6: Don’t Respond to Spam Calls